mattermost/docs/source/onboard/shared-channels.rst

 For example:

-``/secure-connection create --name “AcmeUS” --displayname “AcmeUSA” --password examplepassword``
+``/secure-connection create --name AcmeUS --displayname “AcmeUSA” --password examplepassword``

 This slash command creates an invitation consisting of a password-protected AES 256-bit encrypted code blob for a remote Mattermost entity known locally as ``AcmeUS`` with a password of ``examplepassword``.
 Within Mattermost, this shared connection displays to the local System Admin based on the ``name`` and ``displayname`` provided.